KevinAst/feature-u/docs/extending.md

    ```

 2. The `leftNav` application feature, injects it's Drawer/SideBar
-   component through the second api (the only one available to
+   component through the second API _(the only one available to
-   Features):
+   Features)_:

    **`leftNav: Feature.appWillStart()`**
    ```js